Hedging the Drift: Learning to Optimize under Non-Stationarity: Conclusion

 \section{Conclusion}

-In this paper, we developed general data-driven decision-making algorithms with state-of-the-art dynamic regret bounds for non-stationary bandit settings.
-We characterized the minimax dynamic regret lower bound and presented a tuned Sliding Window Upper-Confidence-Bound algorithm with matching dynamic regret.
-We further proposed the parameter-free bandit-over-bandit framework that automatically adapts to the unknown non-stationarity.
-Finally, we conducted extensive numerical experiments on both synthetic and real-world data to validate our theoretical results. \ACKNOWLEDGMENT{The authors would like to express sincere gratitude to Omar Besbes, Xi Chen, Dylan Foster, Yonatan Gur, Yujia Jin, Akshay Krishnamurthy, Haipeng Luo, Sasha Rakhlin, Vincent Tan, Kuang Xu, Assaf Zeevi, as well as various seminar attendees for helpful discussions and comments.
-The authors also gratefully acknowledge Columbia University Center for Pricing and Revenue Management for providing us the dataset on auto loans.}
+In this paper, we develop general data-driven decision-making algorithms with state-of-the-art dynamic regret bounds in various non-stationary bandit settings.
+We characterize a minimax dynamic regret lower bound, and present a tuned Sliding Window Upper-Confidence-Bound algorithm with matching dynamic regret bounds.
+We further propose the parameter-free Bandit-over-Bandit framework that automatically adapts to the unknown non-stationarity.
+Finally, we conduct extensive numerical experiments on both synthetic and real-world datasets to validate our theoretical results. \ACKNOWLEDGMENT{The authors thank the department editor J.George Shanthikumar, the anonymous associate editor, and three anonymous referees whose comments improved the manuscript.
+The authors would like to express sincere gratitude to Omar Besbes, Xi Chen, Dylan Foster, Yonatan Gur, Yujia Jin, Akshay Krishnamurthy, Haipeng Luo, Sasha Rakhlin, Vincent Tan, Kuang Xu, Assaf Zeevi, as well as various seminar attendees for helpful discussions and comments. {\blue The previous version of the paper contains an error in the proof of Theorem \ref{theorem:sw_deviation}, which requires the Assumption 4 of \cite{FauryRAC21} to fix}.
+The authors also gratefully acknowledge Columbia University Center for Pricing and Revenue Management for providing us the dataset on auto loans.
+This research is supported by the Ministry of Education, Singapore, under its 2019 Academic Research Fund Tier 3 grant call (Award ref: MOE-2019-T3-1-010).
+The research is also supported by the MIT Data Science Lab, a lab focused on the development of analytic techniques and tools for improving decision making in environments that involve uncertainty and require statistical learning.}

 \begin{APPENDIX}{Proofs}